tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger.md

 Some of these sites look the same, but others, such as The Movie Database API and Zomato, have been integrated seamlessly into the rest of their documentation website.

 You'll notice the documentation is short and sweet in a Swagger UI implementation.
 This is because the Swagger display is meant to be an interactive experience where you can try out calls and see responses &mdash; using your own API key to see your own data.
 It's the learn-by-doing-and-seeing-it approach.
+Also, Swagger UI only covers the [reference topics](docendpoints.html) of your documentation.

 ## Create a Swagger UI display with an OpenAPI spec document